 Soup doesn’t have to be seasonal, and by the looks of things in my state, neither does the weather.
 Snow fell over parts of Arkansas this morning in amounts never recorded before this late in the year.
 The wet chill in my backyard is confusing the hummingbirds and causing the dogs to make nests out of blankets again.
 My answer to snow in May is a hot, thick soup the color of spring.
 Let’s shelter in place, in a good way.

-The origin of this recipe is a popular one at allrecipes.com.
+The origin of this soup is a popular recipe at allrecipes.com.
 I tweaked it with the addition of baking soda to preserve the bright green of the broccoli, also converting the canned chicken broth to an equivalent amount of water and chicken base (a concentrated chicken paste).
 I’ve made this in vats for my Third Thursday café, and most of my family likes it, too.
 (Last born may be a hold-out, come to think of it, since this recipe features a green vegetable.)

 1/2 cup unsalted butter